Mohawk Industries (NYSE:MHK) Price Target Increased to $98.00 by Analysts at SunTrust Banks

-Mohawk Industries (NYSE:MHK) had its price objective upped by SunTrust Banks from $90.00 to $98.00 in a report issued on Thursday morning, BenzingaRatingsTable reports.
-They currently have a buy rating on the stock.
+Mohawk Industries (NYSE:MHK) had its price target upped by equities research analysts at SunTrust Banks from $90.00 to $98.00 in a research note issued to investors on Thursday, BenzingaRatingsTable reports.
+The firm currently has a “buy” rating on the stock.
+SunTrust Banks’ price objective indicates a potential upside of 23.12% from the company’s current price.

-Other equities research analysts have also recently issued reports about the stock.
-Evercore ISI raised shares of Mohawk Industries from an in-line rating to an outperform rating and set a $83.00 price objective for the company in a research report on Thursday, April 2nd.
-Cfra reduced their price target on shares of Mohawk Industries from $145.00 to $135.00 and set a hold rating for the company in a research report on Friday, February 14th.
-Nomura reduced their price target on shares of Mohawk Industries from $144.00 to $85.00 and set a buy rating for the company in a research report on Monday, April 6th.
-ValuEngine raised shares of Mohawk Industries from a sell rating to a hold rating in a research report on Wednesday, April 8th.
-Finally, Zacks Investment Research cut shares of Mohawk Industries from a hold rating to a sell rating and set a $136.00 price target for the company. in a research report on Tuesday, January 14th.
-Two analysts have rated the stock with a sell rating, nine have given a hold rating and seven have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and an average price target of $113.63.
+A number of other equities research analysts also recently commented on MHK.
+JPMorgan Chase & Co. reduced their price objective on shares of Mohawk Industries from $128.00 to $84.00 and set a “neutral” rating for the company in a research report on Tuesday, March 31st.
+Cfra reduced their price objective on shares of Mohawk Industries from $145.00 to $135.00 and set a “hold” rating for the company in a research report on Friday, February 14th.
+Royal Bank of Canada upgraded shares of Mohawk Industries from an “underperform” rating to a “sector perform” rating and reduced their price objective for the company from $95.00 to $73.00 in a research report on Tuesday, April 7th.
+They noted that the move was a valuation call.
+Robert W. Baird downgraded shares of Mohawk Industries from an “outperform” rating to a “neutral” rating and set a $86.00 price objective for the company. in a research report on Thursday.
+Finally, Raymond James restated a “buy” rating and issued a $140.00 price objective on shares of Mohawk Industries in a research report on Wednesday, March 25th.
+Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and seven have given a buy rating to the company.
+Mohawk Industries presently has a consensus rating of “Hold” and a consensus price target of $113.63.

-In other Mohawk Industries news, Director Filip Balcaen bought 52,000 shares of Mohawk Industries stock in a transaction dated Wednesday, March 11th.
-The stock was acquired at an average cost of $109.37 per share, with a total value of $5,687,240.00.
-Following the completion of the acquisition, the director now owns 2,174 shares of the company’s stock, valued at $237,770.38.
-The purchase was disclosed in a legal filing with the SEC, which can be accessed through this link.
-18.00% of the stock is currently owned by corporate insiders.
+In other news, Director Filip Balcaen bought 52,000 shares of the stock in a transaction on Wednesday, March 11th.
+The stock was purchased at an average cost of $109.37 per share, with a total value of $5,687,240.00.
+Following the purchase, the director now owns 2,174 shares of the company’s stock, valued at $237,770.38.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+18.00% of the stock is currently owned by insiders.

-Several institutional investors have recently modified their holdings of MHK.
-Procyon Private Wealth Partners LLC acquired a new position in shares of Mohawk Industries during the fourth quarter worth about $25,000.
-Raab & Moskowitz Asset Management LLC acquired a new position in shares of Mohawk Industries during the fourth quarter worth about $27,000.
-Orion Portfolio Solutions LLC acquired a new position in shares of Mohawk Industries during the fourth quarter worth about $31,000.
-Whittier Trust Co. acquired a new position in shares of Mohawk Industries during the fourth quarter worth about $32,000.
-Finally, CWM LLC increased its stake in shares of Mohawk Industries by 1,090.5% during the fourth quarter.
-CWM LLC now owns 250 shares of the company’s stock worth $34,000 after acquiring an additional 229 shares during the period.
-Institutional investors and hedge funds own 79.74% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Envestnet Asset Management Inc. grew its stake in Mohawk Industries by 27.1% in the 4th quarter.
+Envestnet Asset Management Inc. now owns 50,319 shares of the company’s stock worth $6,863,000 after acquiring an additional 10,741 shares during the period.
+Amalgamated Bank grew its stake in Mohawk Industries by 6.5% in the 4th quarter.
+Amalgamated Bank now owns 8,984 shares of the company’s stock worth $1,225,000 after acquiring an additional 551 shares during the period.
+Accurate Investment Solutions Inc. purchased a new stake in Mohawk Industries in the 4th quarter worth approximately $125,000.
+Rhumbline Advisers boosted its holdings in shares of Mohawk Industries by 4.2% in the 4th quarter.
+Rhumbline Advisers now owns 109,405 shares of the company’s stock valued at $14,921,000 after purchasing an additional 4,387 shares during the last quarter.
+Finally, Northwestern Mutual Wealth Management Co. boosted its holdings in shares of Mohawk Industries by 24.8% in the 4th quarter.
+Northwestern Mutual Wealth Management Co. now owns 1,723 shares of the company’s stock valued at $235,000 after purchasing an additional 342 shares during the last quarter.
+79.74% of the stock is owned by hedge funds and other institutional investors.

 About Mohawk Industries